When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 How Does a Pressure Regulator Work?

-The correct airflow must be maintained through your air hose to avoid this pressure drop.
-Ensuring the correct CFM (cubic feet per minute) is also important when matching the PSI of your air tool to increase its longevity.
+You must maintain correct airflow to avoid pressure drops.
+Ensuring the correct CFM (cubic feet per minute) is also vital when matching the PSI of your air tool to extend its lifespan.

 Components of a Pressure Regulator